seahorn/clam/README.md

   heaplets so that an array abstract domain can be used to reason about heaplets by mapping each heaplet to an array.

-Note that these code abstractions complement to abstract domains so they are not replacements.
+Note that these code abstractions complement to existing abstract domains so they are not replacements.
 Note also that the code abstraction for memory contents can be as powerful as DSA is.
 For instance, DSA is less powerful than a shape analysis.
 Moreover, DSA is flow-insensitive.
 Therefore, any flow-sensitive pointer abstract domain can produce more precise results.
 Another important restriction of this code abstraction is that heaplets that have only compatible